Event Collection API: Common Properties

 Source Field

 Indicates the component in which the search engine is used.
 This field helps identify the context of the search interaction.
-The possible values for this field are search-popup, search-listing, and collection-listing.
+The possible values for this field are search-popup, search-listing, category-listing, and brand-listing.

 Platform

 This field specifies the platform on which the application is running.
-The possible values for this field are desktop-web, mobile-web, ios, and android.
+The possible values for this field are desktop-web, mobile-web, ios, android, and tablet-web.
 If your use case does not fit into these predefined values, you may provide a custom standardized value.

-Use as few distinct values as possible when predefined values are not used.
+Use as few distinct values as possible, when predefined values not used.
 Consistency is essential—arbitrary or inconsistent custom values can fragment analytics and inflate reporting dimensions.

 Integration Type